cawka/cs118-spring2016/project-2.md

 - The initial window size starts from 1.

-- The retransmission time out value XXX milliseconds
+- The retransmission time out value 500 milliseconds

 - The client should establish a connection to the server by using three-way handshake.
 During the handshake, the server has to send its initial sequence number to the client.

-- After establishing the connection, The client will first send a HTTP request message to the server.
+- After establishing the connection, The client will first send a file request to the server.
 If the file exists, the server will divide the entire file into multiple packets, and then add some header information to each packet before sending them to the client.
 The maximum packet size is 1K (1024) bytes including all the headers.

-- It is up to you what information you want to include in the header (e.g. Source, Destination port etc...), but you will at least need a sequence number field.
+- You have to design your own TCP header for this project.
+It is up to you what information you want to include in the header (e.g. Sequence number, Acknowledge number, and etc...), but you will at least need a sequence number field.
 You are free to define what kind of messages you will require, and the format of the messages.
-You can create a large file being requested on your own, but make sure the file is transmitted in multiple packets.

 - Note that your programs will act as both a network application (file transfer program) as well as a reliable transport layer protocol built over the unreliable UDP transport layer.